-Valerie Cartright earned her Juris Doctorate from Touro College Jacob D. Fuschberg Law Center in Suffolk County.
-Cartright received her undergraduate degree in International Studies from West Virginia University.
+Ms. Cartright received her Juris Doctorate from Touro College Jacob D. Fuschberg Law Center in Suffolk County, after receiving her undergraduate degree in International Studies from West Virginia University.
 She is licensed to practice law in the states of New York, New Jersey, and Florida and has extensive litigation experience in the federal and state courts.
-During her legal career, she has earned numerous awards for academic excellence, and contributions and service to the law school and legal community.
+During her legal career, she has earned numerous awards for academic excellence, contributions and service to the law school and legal community.
 She remains steadfast in her commitment to mentoring and coaching law students and new attorneys.

 Ms. Cartright is the Past President of the Amistad Long Island Black Bar Association, the former Chairperson of the Civil Rights Committee of the Nassau County Bar Association and the former Chairperson of the Young Lawyers Section (YLS) of the New York State Bar Association.
 While serving as Chair of the YLS, she published an article entitled "The Integrity of the American Justice System".
 She is a member of the American Bar Association, National Bar Association, Suffolk County Bar Association and Amistad Long Island Black Bar Association.
 She continues to play an integral role in molding the young minds of leaders of today and tomorrow through various mentoring commitments and through her service to and through various community organizations.